 Good news!
 Plant-based proteins are lactose-free because they are made from plants rather than dairy.
 Additionally, hemp protein and soy protein are complete proteins, and combining pea protein and rice protein makes a complete protein (includes all essential branched chain amino acids), thereby giving you a very suitable option if you're looking to replace your current whey protein powder.
 To read more about this, feel free to check out Whey Protein vs. Plant Protein: Which is better for you?

 Are vegan protein powders lactose-free?

 Vegan proteins contain no animal ingredients of any kind.
 Lactose is a milk sugar that comes from dairy products, so vegan proteins are Lactose-free and usually Lactase enzyme-free as well.

-Lactose-Free Protein Shakes are a great option for people with Lactose Intolerance because they allow them to get the right amount of protein and amino acids needed to boost muscle growth and repair without any stomach cramps or gas after drinking Lactose-Free Whey Isolate Protein Powder or Lactic Acid in milk and therefore suffer from gas, bloating, and stomach cramps after drinking a glass of milk or eating Lactose rich foods.
+Lactose-Free Protein Shakes are a great option for people with Lactose Intolerance.
+Consuming lactose-free protein allows them to get an adequate amount of protein and amino acids needed to boost muscle growth and repair muscles without the stomach discomfort that often accompanies diary consumption.